Consent

 The first issue (1978) of the unofficial samizdat magazine Poiski (Quests) opened with an appeal to all peoples of the Soviet Union to unite in resisting authoritarianism and chauvinism.
 The introductory article was followed with an example of such solidarity—Boris Chichibabin’s (1923-1994) poem dedicated to Stalin’s deportation of the Crimean Tatars.
 Chichibabin, a Soviet Ukrainian “Sixtier” poet from Kharkiv, describes a Crimea deprived, in 1944, of its historical monuments and its indigenous people:

-Шашлычных углей лакомый угар, The carved inscriptions of overgrown
+Шашлычных углей лакомый угар, The delicious smoke of shashlik coals,

 Old Muslim cemeteries are turned into a state-organized resort.
 The shashlik (shish kebab), originally a Crimean Tatar word, is now cooked by Russian tourists: along with other monuments and ruins of non-Russia, it now serves the colonizers.
 In an earlier poem, “Crimean Strolls” (1959), Chichibabin called this “touristified” Crimea a “Russian Riviera,” in which one can find only tourists enjoying picturesque beaches: “’Where are you, Tatars?,’ I shouted. / But there were no Tatars.”
 The people had been deprived of their autonomous republic and forcedly transported in cattle cars to Central Asia.